 Economic Importance for Humans: Positive

 American shad are a sport fish and are also bred in hatcheries.
 Both their roe and meat are consumed.
-This species may also encourage ecotourism, drawing sport fisherman.
+This species may also encourage ecotourism, drawing sport fishermen.
 (Dicenzo, 1995; Ford, 2006; Marcy, 2004; Page, 1991; Pfeiffer, 2002)

 Economic Importance for Humans: Negative

-There are no adverse affects of American shad on humans.
+There are no known adverse affects of American shad on humans.
 (Dicenzo, 1995; Marcy, 2004)

 Conservation Status